Anurag-Baundwal/school-data-scraper-2/README.md

    SEARCH_ENGINE_ID=your_search_engine_id
    ```

    **Note:** The `GEMINI_API_KEYS` can contain multiple keys separated by commas, not just two.
 This helps distribute requests and avoid hitting rate limits.
+I would recommend that you use at least 3-4 keys.